 Also, as someone who often needs to get pants hemmed (yay for being between regular and petite sizes), the lining in pants was just another layer to hem.

-A few options for you to wear underneath unlined suit pants:
+A few options for you to wear underneath unlined suit pants and unlined dress pants for women in general:

 1. Wear Silk Long Johns Under Unlined Suit Pants, in Winter at Least